Process & Timeline

 How the Small Business Vouchers (SBV) application process works:

 SBV will accept requests from qualified small businesses.
 Here's information on when and how to apply.

 Submitting a Request

-NOTE: The U.S. Department of Energy (DOE) has changed the application process for Round 3.
-For this Notice, applications must be submitted through DOE's on-line Application System, EERE Exchange.
+NOTE: The U.S. Department of Energy (DOE) has changed the application process for future rounds.
+Applications must be submitted through DOE's on-line application system.
 Please follow the steps below to complete your application.

-To request assistance from the Department of Energy (DOE), register through the Office of Energy Efficiency and Renewable Energy’s Funding Opportunity Exchange (EERE Exchange).
-Please follow these steps when preparing your RFA.
+To request assistance from DOE, register through the Office of Energy Efficiency and Renewable Energy's Funding Opportunity Exchange (EERE Exchange).
+Please follow these steps when preparing your Request for Assistance (RFA).

 Step 1: Confirm your eligibility at SBV Eligibility Check.

 Step 2: Go to EERE Exchange at EERE Exchange On-line Application Portal.

 Step 3: Create an account by clicking on the "Register" link on the left navigation bar of the EERE Exchange homepage (or login to your existing account).

 Step 4: Click on the "Funding Opportunity" link on the left navigation bar.